day8/re-frame/docs/on-dynamics.md

 often from one behaviour to another.
 Code branches will conditionally execute subject to predicates on state, and, then, in a feedback loop, the code which executes will update that state.

-Wait!
+Wait, no!
 Did someone just say feedback loop?
 Even just a few steps into any mental stimulation, there can be a lot to juggle, and we could be near the limits of our cognitive budget.